 The FHA lender evaluating an FHA cash out loan application will require a brand new appraisal report on the subject property.
 The value on the appraisal is used to determine the maximum allowable loan amount for an FHA cash out loan.
 Currently, the maximum loan amount for an FHA cash out refinance is 85 percent of the value of the property as long as the home was purchased more than one year ago and does not exceed FHA’s county by county loan limits.

-While there are no minimum credit score established by the FHA for cash out loans, lenders will typically have their own internal requirements for credit scores.
-The minimum credit score minimum requirement for an FHA cash out refinance is usually between 640 and 680.
-Check with a lender to see if your credit score is high enough.
+The minimum credit score for all FHA loans is 500.
+While there are no minimum credit score established by the FHA for cash out loans specifically, lenders will typically have their own internal requirements that are much higher than the minimum.
+The minimum credit score minimum requirement for an FHA cash out refinance is usually between 620 and 680.
+Check with a lender to see if your FICO is high enough.

 FHA Cash Out Requirements